France condemns US over Iran sanctions

 - EU hurt as US flexes sanctions muscles

-What has Mr Le Drian said?
+What has France said?

-In an interview with Le Parisien, the foreign minister said: "We feel that the extraterritoriality of their sanction measures are unacceptable.
+In an interview with Le Parisien, Mr Le Drian said: "We feel that the extraterritoriality of their sanction measures are unacceptable.
 The Europeans should not have to pay for the withdrawal from an agreement by the United States, to which they had themselves contributed."

 He said the new sanctions regime would also affect the US and that Europeans would "put in place the necessary measures to protect the interests of our companies and start negotiations with Washington" on the matter.

-Mr Le Drian said the commitment of other partners to the Iran deal should be respected.
+The foreign minister said the commitment of other partners to the Iran deal should be respected.

 He said the effects of the US move were already being felt in rising oil costs and an increase in political uncertainty in the Middle East.

+He said France would propose sanctions-blocking measures to the European Commission in the next few days.

+At the same time, Mr Le Maire said the European Union would hold talks with Washington on obtaining different rules for European companies trading with Iran.

-France, Britain and Germany have all said they will work with Iran to try to salvage the agreement.
+France, Britain and Germany have all said they will work with Iran to try to salvage the Iran nuclear agreement.

 German Economy Minister Peter Altmaier said he would work with affected companies to try to "minimise the negative consequences" of the US move, adding: "That means, it is concretely about damage limitation."